 The Chimney Sweep Museum is hosted in a mansion, which in the past was a residence of painters and goldsmiths.
 The creation of the museum has been possible also because the chimney sweeps of Val Vigezzo were out of their home for the whole winter, but they were used to come back during the summer with their tools and their stories to tell to their families.

-Inside the museum, the visitors are involved in a multisensorial itinerary that helps them to discover the history of the chimney sweepers that marked so much the life of Valle Vigezzo inhabitants for centuries so that in some maps of the Alpes in 1548 was defined as the Valley of the Chimney Sweeps.
+Inside the museum, the visitors are involved in a multisensorial and interactive itinerary that helps them to discover the history of the chimney sweepers that marked so much the life of Valle Vigezzo inhabitants for centuries so that in some maps of the Alpes in 1548 was defined as the Valley of the Chimney Sweeps.

 The museum is showing also the emigration of the 14th century towards the Northern European countries, and the child exploitation that lasted until the 1930s.

 At the ground floor tools, clothes, paintings, and objects are displayed that represent and recreate the history of the chimney sweeps.

 In a big showcase, there are the objects that the chimney sweeps from all over the world, gave to the museum in the occasion of the International Festival of the Chimney Sweeps that is celebrated every year at the beginning of September: chimney stacks made in terracotta and in different shapes and sizes, vintage heaters, glass windows and signs of old shops opened by the chimney sweeps in Holland or in Germany, white and black photos of the first years of 19th century.

 The Museum is managed by Associazione Nazionale Spazzacamini, founded in the ’80s with the task to preserve the traditions of the chimney sweep’s job.

 In collaboration with Santa Maria Maggiore Municipality and Pro Loco, the association is also the planner of the yearly International gathering of Chimney sweep.